 Hazard profiling exposes the unique characteristics of individual hazards and begins the process of determining which areas within the City are vulnerable to specific hazards.
 The vulnerability assessment included input from the MJHMP Planning Team and a GIS overlaying method for hazard risk assessments.
 Using these methodologies, critical facilities impacted by hazards were identified and potential loss estimates were determined, where available.
+Specific vulnerabilities unique to the City and CCUSD were also highlighted in this section.
 Detailed information on the vulnerability assessments for each hazard is provided in Section 4.0.